-The Permission Sets topic covers how permission sets are managed by Coveo Cloud V2 (see Permission Sets).
-As mentioned before, a secured item has a permission model listing the security identities that are respectively allowed and denied access to this item (see Typical Coveo Cloud Secured Search).
+The Permission Sets article covers how permission sets are managed by Coveo Cloud.
+As mentioned before, a secured item has a permission model listing the security identities that are respectively allowed and denied access to this item.

-In certain secured enterprise systems, permission models consists in more than one permission set (see Permission Sets).
+In certain secured enterprise systems, permission models consists of more than one permission set.
 However, in some permission models, some permission sets prevail over other permission sets.
-In such case, the permission model of each item consists in two or more permission levels, which in turn consist in one or more permission sets.
+In such case, the permission model of each item consists of two or more permission levels, which in turn consist in one or more permission sets.

-The typical Coveo Cloud secured search example illustrates how permissions are managed when the item permission model consists in a single permission set within a single permission level (see Typical Coveo Cloud Secured Search).
-This topic covers how permission models are resolved when they contain more than one permission level.
+The typical Coveo Cloud secured search example illustrates how permissions are managed when the item permission model consists of a single permission set within a single permission level.
+This article covers how permission models are resolved when they contain more than one permission level.

 The following flowchart summarizes the permission sets analysis process executed for each item matching a query to determine whether the item should appear in the querying user’s search results.
-The process is the same as that involved in the typical Coveo Cloud secured search scenario, except that there are several permission sets and levels involved rather than a single one (see Typical Coveo Cloud Secured Search).
+The process is the same as that involved in the typical Coveo Cloud secured search scenario, except that there are several permission sets and levels involved rather than a single one.

 In this example, for simplification purposes, each permission level consists of only one permission set (see Permission Sets).
 However, depending on the enterprise system, each permission level can have a different number of permission sets.